 The websites are specifically crafted with URLs that line up closely to TurboTax’s and Quickbooks’ real URLs but are slightly off by or have added a few characters.
 The point is to get victims to search for either website using Google or another search engine, and then trick them into believing they are clicking a link for the actual TurboTax and Quickbooks site.

 The best way to avoid a situation like this is to ensure that the link you’re clicking on is accurate by looking at it closely before entering your private information.

 The non-existent federal student tax

 Have you ever heard of the federal student tax?
 No?
 Good, because the IRS says there’s no such thing.
-But that doesn’t stop criminals from trying to trick people into believing there is such a tax and that they need to pay up for it now.
+But that doesn’t stop criminals from trying to trick people into believing there is such a tax and that they need to pay for it.

-This works at the same way as the standard IRS scam.
+This works the same way as other standard IRS scams.
 Victims receive a phone call or email from criminals impersonating the IRS telling them that they haven’t paid their student tax and that if they don’t they’ll be arrested or fined.

 Verifying tax information

-This particular scam sees criminals asking victims to verify items like the last four digits of their Social Security numbers, as the IRS said scammers attempted to do last year in the Washington, D.C. area, or other tax information.
-The scammers could also ask items like your bank account information or your full Social Security number.
+This particular scam sees criminals asking victims to verify items like the last four digits of their Social Security numbers, or other tax information.
+The scammers could also ask for items like your bank account information or your full Social Security number.

 What to do if you suspect it’s a scam

 If you receive a phone call that you think is a scam, hang up.
 If you receive an email you suspect is fraudulent don’t reply or click any embedded links.
 Instead, report it to the U.S. Treasury Inspector General for Tax Administration at the TIGTA’s website, or by calling 1-800-366-4484.